pubkey/rxdb/docs/RxCollection.md

 ## Creating a Collection
 To create a collection you need a RxDatabase-Object which has the .collection()-method.
-Every collection needs a collection-name and a RxSchema.
+Every collection needs a collection-name and a valid RxSchema.

 ```js
 myDatabase.collection({